Syracuse Crunch: Tampa Bay affiliation (2012–present)

+Early affiliation success and first finals appearance (2012–2015)

 The Crunch signed a multi-year affiliation deal with the Tampa Bay Lightning beginning with the 2012–13 season.
-The affiliation bought immediate success, resulting in the team's first division championship in 11 years.
-At the end of the 2012–13 regular season, Tyler Johnson won the Les Cunningham Award, Willie Marshall Award, and the President's Award.
+Due to the 2012–13 NHL lockout, the Crunch were able to initially roster many future NHLers before the start of the NHL season, such as Tyler Johnson, Alex Killorn, Radko Gudas, and Ondrej Palat.
+Head coach Jon Cooper was the first head coach during the Tampa Bay affiliation, but was promoted mid-season following the firing of Lightning head coach Guy Boucher.
+Rob Zettler was named as head coach, a role he would hold until the end of the 2015–16 season.
+This helped the affiliation to bring in immediate success, resulting in the team's first division championship in 11 years.
+The offense surged, scoring a league-leading 247 goals.
+At the end of the season, Tyler Johnson won the Les Cunningham Award, Willie Marshall Award, and the President's Award.
 He was the first MVP in Crunch history.
 He totaled 65 points, scoring 37 goals and assisted on 28 goals.

-The team reached the 2013 Calder Cup finals, their first ever Calder Cup appearance, but lost to the Grand Rapids Griffins.
+The team won seven consecutive games to open the playoffs, including two consecutive round sweeps of the Portland Pirates in the conference quarterfinals, and another sweep of the Springfield Falcons in the conference semifinals, before losing the opening game of the eastern conference finals to the Wilkes-Barre/Scranton Penguins.
+The Crunch were able to win the following four games, advancing to the 2013 Calder Cup finals, their first ever Calder Cup appearance.
+The Crunch faced off against the Grand Rapids Griffins, but lost to the Griffins in six games.

+The Crunch could not replicate the success of the previous season, finishing last place in the division, while missing the 2014 Calder Cup playoffs entirely.
+The Crunch were able to initially roster future NHLers, such as Nikita Kucherov, Brett Connolly, and Vladislav Namestnikov.
+The team also added Yanni Gourde and Jonathan Marchessault as late season additions.

 On November 22, 2014, the Syracuse Crunch set a new United States indoor professional hockey attendance record with 30,715 fans at the Carrier Dome for the "Toyota Frozen Dome Classic".
 Syracuse defeated the Utica Comets 2–1.